 Cash Assistance and Medicaid

-Discontinued Cash Assistance cases that require a separate Medicaid eligibility determination will have Medicaid coverage extended.
+Discontinued Cash Assistance cases that require a separate Medicaid eligibility determination will have Medicaid coverage extended until further notice.

 Lost EBT Cards

 Lost cards should be reported immediately to prevent fraudulent use.
 If an applicant/recipient has lost their EBT card, call the NYS OTDA at 888-328-6399 to cancel the card and request a replacement by mail.

 Replacement by mail will take 5-7 days for households to receive their card.
 Cards can also be requested by setting up can online EBT account at https://www.connectebt.com.
 Clients can use this account to request a replacement card, check card balance, review transaction history, change a PIN, and more.